brettc/conrad/README.md

 # Conrad: a minimalist simulation of evo-devo

-Evolutionary-developmental biology (evo-devo) biology is the study of the intertwined relationship between development and evolution.

-The combination of.
-The aim of `Conrad` is to
-Maybe: A cognitive tool for thinking about evo-devo.
-* A thinking tool for evo-devo.

-* Add: know everything.
-Control everything.

-Plasticity, Robustness, Genetic Drift, Evolvability.
+`Conrad` provides a toy world with simple analogs of gene regulation, multicellular development and evolutionary change.
+You can design experiments that evolve targeted cellular activity or two-dimensional patterns, then examine the resulting gene interactions, perform knockouts, or expose the evolved genes to novel environments. `Conrad` saves the entire evolutionary history of an experiment, so you can retrace the precise steps that led to a particular adaptation, or restart another experiment from any point.

+`Conrad` is written in [Python][1] (with an optional C++ module for speed).
+Experiments and analysis can be scripted, and [Jupyter Notebooks][2] can be used to interactively explore ideas and examine results.

 ## What’s in the box?

 `Conrad` provides the following:

 * Gene Regulation: A Boolean model of gene regulation that generates a discrete time series of Boolean cellular activity.
-* Fitness evaluation: Fitness is measure by exposing genes to a variety of different environments and comparing the resulting cellular activity against a specified target.
+* Fitness evaluation: Fitness is measure by exposing genes to a variety of different environments and comparing the resulting cellular activity with a specified target.
-* Evolution: `Conrad` has a simple asexual model of evolutionary change, with control over population sizes, mutation rates and some aspects of how regulatory binding sites are generated.
+* Evolution: `Conrad` has a simple asexual model of evolutionary change, with control over population sizes, mutation rates, and the generation of regulatory binding sites and interactions.
-* 2d Multicellular Development: `Conrad` developmental systtem By embedding into the same genes regulatory control in in the form of a simple 2d cellular automaton. `Conrad`Gene regulatory models are wired together, using several signalling models.
+* 2D Multicellular Development: `Conrad` developmental system the same developmental system By embedding into the same genes regulatory control in the form of a simple 2D cellular automaton. `Conrad`Gene regulatory models are wired together, using several signalling models.

+Tools:
+* Parallel replicates.
+* Automatic visualisation of gene networks and diffs
+* Visual representations of developmental stage, and their evolutionary xxx
+* Tracking of metrics over evo
+* Information measures of causal xxxx.

+## What is it for?

-Despite the relatively simple combination of features, `Conrad` can be used to generate an wide variety of XXXX:
+Despite the relatively simple combination of features, `Conrad` can be used to generate a wide variety of XXXX:

 * Plasticity.
-* Automatic generation of many different genetic interactions.
+* Automatic generation of many genetic interactions.
 * Knockouts can be performed on different
 * Transplanted
 * New populations can be generated

-## What is it for?
+Plasticity, Robustness, Genetic Drift, Evolvability.

+`Conrad` attempts to provide a cognitive tool to aid thinking

 The evolution and development of multicellular form is one of the most striking processes in the biological world.
 Understanding the complex interaction between these empirical